Back to Blogs

 Have you ever joined a company, only to find out that the environment was not at all what you expected?
 Being in a new role is hard enough, but in a combative company culture, it can feel like shots are constantly being fired at you while you're juggling a learning curve and overwhelming expectations.

 Sometimes things get tense.
 You may even want to throw your resume back up on a job board and get out of town as fast as you can.
 But what if there is something vital you can take away from the experience?
-I’m not condoning toxic cultures or offensive confrontations.
-I’m simply saying that even though you can’t control how someone approaches you, you can control two things: how you respond and what you take away from the situation.
+We are not condoning toxic cultures or offensive confrontations.
+We are simply saying that even though you can't control how someone approaches you, you can control two things: how you respond and what you take away from the situation.

-I remember being a new manager, preparing for a tense meeting about one of my team members.
-Going in, I knew that the delivery would be harsh and potentially offensive.
-I sat at my desk staring at a blank page in my notepad, readying my mind and attitude to receive feedback and apply it to my struggle as a new manager in a difficult situation.
-On the top of the page, I wrote B.O.N.D.
+We remember talking to a new manager, preparing for a tense meeting about one of his team members.
+Going in, he knew that the delivery would be harsh and potentially offensive.
+He sat at his desk staring at a blank page on his notepad, readying his mind and attitude to receive feedback and apply it to his struggle as a new manager in a difficult situation.
+On the top of the page, he wrote B.O.N.D.
 (Be Open, Not Defensive) and then took a deep breath before heading in.

-The meeting was everything I had dreaded, from direct questioning of my abilities to passive-aggressive insinuations.
-The difference was that I was prepared for it.
-I had decided that I would not explain, reason, excuse, or defend.
-I would be open and learn.
-Every time I felt those walls of defense go up, I reminded myself to look past the delivery into the message.
-I walked away from that meeting with new insight, inspiration and better equipped to handle the situation.
-In an unexpected twist, I also planted a small seed of rapport with the other person.
+The meeting was everything he had dreaded, from direct questioning of his abilities to passive-aggressive insinuations.
+The difference was that he was prepared for it.
+He had decided that he would not explain, reason, excuse, or defend.
+He would be open and learn.
+Every time he felt those walls of defense go up, he reminded me to look past the delivery into the message.
+He walked away from that meeting with new insight, inspiration and better equipped to handle the situation.
+In an unexpected twist, He also planted a small seed of rapport with the other person.

-In truth, the delivery WAS off and I had every right to be offended.
-But honestly, the message was solid if I dug through the delivery into the meaning.
-Had I been defensive, I would have missed a growth opportunity.
-I would have continued to struggle with an ongoing personnel issue, which I was able to resolve after walking away from the meeting with new ideas.
-I had to set aside the feeling that I had something to prove and shift my mindset towards recognizing that I had something to learn.
+In truth, the delivery was off and he had every right to be offended.
+But honestly, the message was solid if he dug through the delivery into the meaning.
+Had he been defensive, he would have missed a growth opportunity.
+He would have continued to struggle with an ongoing personnel issue, which he was able to resolve after walking away from the meeting with new ideas.
+He had to set aside the feeling that he had something to prove and shift his mindset toward recognizing that he had something to learn.